-Although FePS$_3$ is among the best-known layered antiferromagnets within the large family of transition metal phosphorus trichalcogenides (TMPT) \cite{GrassoLRdNC02}, the exact rules governing the spin ordering in this material continue being revisited~\cite{WildesJPCM12,TaylorJSSC73,KurosawaJPSJ83,JoyPRB92,RulePRB07,LanconPRB16,WildesJAP20}, including very recent reports invoking possible effects of spin-lattice coupling \cite{WildesPRB20,WildesPRB20}.
-Nonetheless, below the N\'eel temperature of $T_N = 120$~K, FePS$_3$ is generally considered as a good example of a two-dimensional antiferromagnet~\cite{WildesJPCM12,TaylorJSSC73,KurosawaJPSJ83,JoyPRB92,RulePRB07,LanconPRB16,WildesJAP20}, even in its bulk form composed of weakly bound, via van der Waals forces, layers with Fe$^{2+}$ (S = 2) spins arranged on a honeycomb lattice~\cite{GrassoLRdNC02,OuvrardMRB85}.
+Although FePS$_3$ is among the best-known layered antiferromagnets within the large family of transition metal phosphorus trichalcogenides (TMPT) \cite{GrassoLRdNC02}, the exact rules governing the spin ordering in this material continue being revisited~\cite{WildesJPCM12,TaylorJSSC73,KurosawaJPSJ83,JoyPRB92,RulePRB07,LanconPRB16,WildesJAP20}.
+This includes very recent reports invoking possible effects of spin-lattice coupling \cite{WildesPRB20,WildesPRB20}.
+Below the N\'eel temperature of $T_N = 120$~K, FePS$_3$ is generally considered as a good example of a two-dimensional antiferromagnet~\cite{WildesJPCM12,TaylorJSSC73,KurosawaJPSJ83,JoyPRB92,RulePRB07,LanconPRB16,WildesJAP20}, even in its bulk form which is composed of weakly bound, via van der Waals forces, layers with Fe$^{2+}$ (S = 2) spins arranged on a honeycomb lattice~\cite{GrassoLRdNC02,OuvrardMRB85}.
 The interlayer spin-spin exchange terms are weak and the antiferromagnetic order, with Fe$^{2+}$ spins aligned along the direction perpendicular to the layers plane, is largely governed by intralayer exchange integrals and the strong term of the single Fe$^{2+}$ ion anisotropy~\cite{LanconPRB16}.
-This latter term justifies the Ising-type notion for antiferromagnetism in FePS$_3$~\cite{WildesJPCM12,TaylorJSSC73,KurosawaJPSJ83,JoyPRB92,RulePRB07,LanconPRB16,WildesJAP20} and is also the reason for a relatively large energy of the magnon gap, the zero wavevector ($k=0$) excitation of the lower energy branch of the spin-waves, in this material.
-The spin-wave/magnon dispersion relations in FePS$_3$ have been widely studied with neutron scattering ~\cite{WildesJPCM12,RulePRB07,LanconPRB16,WildesJAP20}, yet the magnon gap in this antiferromagnet has been also identified in Raman scattering experiments, as rising a characteristic, at low temperatures, signal at $E_M \approx 122$~cm$^{-1}$~\cite{SekinePRB90,McCrearyPRB20}.
+This latter term justifies the Ising-type notion for antiferromagnetism in FePS$_3$~\cite{WildesJPCM12,TaylorJSSC73,KurosawaJPSJ83,JoyPRB92,RulePRB07,LanconPRB16,WildesJAP20}.
+It is also the reason for the relatively large energy of the magnon gap, the zero wavevector ($k=0$) excitation of the lower energy branch of the spin-waves, in this material.
+The spin-wave/magnon dispersion relations in FePS$_3$ have been widely studied with neutron scattering ~\cite{WildesJPCM12,RulePRB07,LanconPRB16,WildesJAP20}.
+The magnon gap in this antiferromagnet at low temperature has been identified in Raman scattering experiments with a characteristic signature at $E_M \approx 122$~cm$^{-1}$~\cite{SekinePRB90,McCrearyPRB20}.